 |3 player||1st place: 40 pts, 2nd place: 15 pts, 3rd place: 0 pts|

 |4 player||1st place: 50 pts, 2nd place: 20 pts, 3rd place: 10 pts, 4th place: 0 pts|

 |5 player||1st place: 60 pts, 2nd place: 25 pts, 3rd place: 15 pts, 4th place: 0 pts, 5th place: 0 pts|

 - If still tied after all tiebreakers for the game are applied, flip a coin to determine the winner for all tied positions.

 - Points for each title are added together for your total score in the Wild Card event.
-Please note that the points that can be earned from any one title are limited to a specific maximum that is equivalent to the value of two wins in two four-player games.
+Please note that the points that can be earned from any one title are limited to a specific maximum as shown above.

 - Tiebreaker will be the most different game titles played.